 Foam rolling can feel amazing, but only if you do it correctly.
 The right technique helps release tension and prevent soreness, while the wrong moves can actually make things worse or even cause an injury.
 It’s all about working with your body, not against it.
 To get the most out of every session and stay safe, let’s walk through a few common mistakes you’ll want to avoid.
 Think of these as the golden rules of foam rolling for a better, more effective recovery.

-Going Too Fast or Applying Too Much Pressure
+Mistake #1: Going Too Fast or Pushing Too Hard

 When you find a sore spot, it’s tempting to roll over it quickly to get it over with.
 But moving too fast is one of the biggest mistakes you can make.
 Slow, deliberate movements give your muscle fibers and fascia time to relax and release.
 Rushing through the motion can prevent you from effectively targeting the tight spots that need attention.
 Instead of speeding, gently roll until you find a tender area.
 Pause there for 20 to 30 seconds, applying steady pressure and breathing deeply.
 You control the intensity with your body weight, so ease up if it feels like too much.
 The goal is a “good hurt,” not intense pain.